ATL64/Hide-data-with-steganography/README.md

 Currently hosted here: http://www.atl64-steg.de

-The steganography functions are in the javascript file, but need to make it respond to the buttons.
+The steganography functions are in the javascript file.